-Candente Copper retains 100% ownership of four exploration properties in Peru (see map below).
-Three properties show evidence of porphyry copper style mineralization and one property has potential for Mississippi Valley type (MVT) lead-zinc mineralization.
+Candente Copper retains 100% ownership of two exploration properties in Peru (see map below).
+The Don Gregorio and Arikepay projects have been retained, whereas the La Grama, Miraflores, El As de Zinc and Las Pavas projects have been abandoned.
 The Don Gregorio and Arikepay properties have been previously drill tested and further potential exists at both.
-The remaining properties are considered to be at an early exploration stage.